sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

       port: 80
     ```

 12. Search for the `resources` definition and update the values so that they match the following.
-You are removing the curly braces and adding the `requests`:
+You are removing the curly braces and adding the `requests` (make sure to remove the {} characters after the `resource:` node):

     ```yaml
     resources: